Day Small Group Tours from Ostuni, Cisternino or Alberobello

-A visit to the famous "Sassi" (cave dwellings) of Matera now a Unesco World Heritage Site) allows you to steep back in history.
+A visit to the famous "Sassi" (cave dwellings) of Matera now a Unesco World Heritage Site allows you to step back in history.
 Matera is said to be one of the world's oldest towns.
 Your first glimpse of the "Sassi" district is sure to stay in your memory forever.
 Haunting and beautiful, the Sassi sprawls below the rim of a yawning ravine like a giant nativity scene.
 Although many buildings are crumbling, others have been restored and transformed into cosy abodes, restaurants and cave-hotels.
 Optional memorable 3 course lunch at amazing "Falco Grillaio" or "Gatta Buia" in Matera (35 Euros), "Abbondanza" (45 Euros).
 Tour leaves Ostuni at 8,30 and return at 6,30 pm.

 Alberobello is a village built entirely of trulli, it is a UNESCO world heritage site.
 Polignano a Mare is an amazing medieval town right on the Adriatic cliffs.
 Optional 3 course lunch at amazing "Cantina" in Alberobello (n.1 on Tripadvisor, 45 Euros) and/or winetasting at the Wine Museum of Cantina Albea.
 Departure from Ostuni at 9,00 am, back at 6,00 pm.

 Saturday: Trani & Castel del Monte.
-Price 145 Euros including ticket to the castle and guided tour, 8,30am to 6,30pm
+Price 185 Euros including ticket to the castle and guided tour, 8,30am to 6,30pm

-Optional lunch at Corte in Fiore in Trani (50 Euros) or Montegusto in Castel del Monte (35 Euros).
+.
 Castel del Monte, built in 1240, was one of Frederick II Hoenstaufen's favourite residences.
-He has been the first modern ruler in European history and had indeed had the good fortune to have grown up in Sicily and Puglia in a mixed culture that uniquely combined elements of antiquity, Arabic and Jewish wisdom, the Occidental spirit of the Middle Ages, and Norman realism.
+He was one of the first modern rulers in European history and had the good fortune to have grown up in Sicily and Puglia in a mixed culture that uniquely combined elements of antiquity, Arabic and Jewish wisdom, the Occidental spirit of the Middle Ages, and Norman realism.
 The intellectual life of his court reflected this heritage.
 A courtly “republic of scholars,” it nurtured and fostered the natural sciences as well as philosophy, poetry, and mathematics, and translations as well as original writing, both in Latin and in the vernacular (early Italian).
 The pursuit of knowledge without special respect for traditional authorities was characteristic of Frederick and his court.

+Optional lunch at Corte in Fiore in Trani (50 Euros) or Montegusto in Castel del Monte (35 Euros)

-Optional lunches at award winning restaurants from 35 Euros pp (with wine included).
+Optional lunches at award winning restaurants 35/55 Euros pp (with wine included).

 Visit to wineries with winetastings from 20 Euros pp.

 Prices refer to departures from Ostuni, Alberobello, Lecce, Monopoli, Polignano a Mare, Brindisi, Ceglie Messapica, Cisternino or Martina Franca.
 Cooking courses with lunch/dinner including winetasting from 115 Euros pp.

 video of Polignano a Mare